gionn/gionn.github.io/_posts/2014-05-30-openstack-deployments.md

 ---
 layout: post
-title: OpenStackDay 2014 Milano - Easy applications deployment on OpenStack clouds
+title: Easy applications deployment on OpenStack clouds @ OpenStack Day 2014 Milano
 ---

 This is a presentation I held at the first italian OpenStack Day in Milano. #openstackday #openstackdayit